-Because Illinois in other UCC cases has tended to adopt majority rules $\dots$ , and because the interest in the uniform nationwide application of the Code - an interest asserted in the Code itself (see [ $\S$ 1-103(a)(3)]) - argues for nudging majority views, even if imperfect (but not downright bad), toward unanimity, we start with a presumption that Illinois, whose position we are trying to predict, would adopt the majority view....
+Because Illinois in other UCC cases has tended to adopt majority rules ..., and because the interest in the uniform nationwide application of the Code - an interest asserted in the Code itself (see [§ 1-103(a)(3)]) - argues for nudging majority views, even if imperfect (but not downright bad), toward unanimity, we start with a presumption that Illinois, whose position we are trying to predict, would adopt the majority view....

 Problem 1-1.
 You are litigating a case in the state of Washington involving a particular section of UCC Article 2 which has not been addressed by the Washington Supreme Court, but has been addressed by courts in other jurisdictions.
 What weight should the Washington Supreme Court give to the decisions of other jurisdictions?
 Mandatory, persuasive, or something in-between?
+What weight should the Washington Supreme Court give to a decision of the 9th Circuit (of which Washington is a part) that applied California law?
+A decision of the 9th Circuit that applied Washington law?

-1.3.
+- 1.3.
 Variation of UCC Provisions by Agreement.
 Although some provisions of the UCC are mandatory and cannot be varied (discussed below), most provisions are intended to be "default" provisions that govern in the absence of a differing agreement by the parties.
 See Scott J. Burnham, Is UCC Article 2 Facilitatory or Regulatory?
-68 Ohio St. L. J. 57 (2007).
+68 Ohio St. L. J. 57 (2007). - 1.3.1.

-1.3.1.
 The principle of freedom of contract (which you should always be prepared to argue to a court) is alive and well under the UCC.
 Section 1-302(a) provides: